UTSA gifted new sculpture to beautify downtown campus - NewsBreak

 FLASH FLOODING today in pockets of heavy rainfall

-SAN ANTONIO – FLASH FLOODING today with scattered to numerous showers and thunderstorms.
-Some isolated pockets of locally heavy rainfall are possible.
+SAN ANTONIO - Scattered to numerous showers and thunderstorms today.
+Some isolated pockets of locally heavy rainfall with FLASH FLOODING are possible.
 High temperatures in the mid 80s to low 90s are expected.
-Thursday is only an isolated 20% chance of rain with enough dry air over us to...
+Thursday is only an isolated 20% chance of rain with enough dry air over us to lower...

 YOU MAY ALSO LIKE